 RVing is a great way to enjoy camping without the hardships of roughing it, especially bathroom access.
 If the toilet in your RV is leaking around the base the problem is either a bad flange seal, loose fitting, cracked toilet bowl or cracked water valve.
 Fixing a leak around the base of an RV toilet is simple enough that anyone can do it.

-If your RV toilet is leaking around the base, the culprit is likely a bad flange seal between the toilet and the black water tank.
+If your RV toilet is leaking around the base, the first thing to check is for a bad flange seal between the toilet and the black water tank.
 To repair it, you need to:

 - Buy a new flange seal that matches your toilet model

-- Shut off the water to the toilet
+- Shut off the fresh water to the toilet

 - Flush the toilet to drain it

 - Remove the entire toilet from the floor